 You have to rely on community or paid help.

-If you are looking for something simple and build, especially for electronics enthusiasts, then the Adafrut solution might be a great choice.
+If you are looking for something simple and built, especially for electronics enthusiasts, then the Adafrut solution might be a great choice.
 Adafruit IoT is a cloud-based service that gives enough flexibility to log your data, control things over the internet.
 You can display your data in real-time online, read sensors, control motors, and switches.
 Tweet, send RSS feeds to other connected devices.
 Adafruit is known for its excellent products and extensive tutorials.
-By following step by step guides, you can build your first IoT project fast and easy.
+By following step-by-step guides, you can build your first IoT project fast and easily.